mccoy-lab/aneuploidy_scrnaseq/README.md

-## Code associated with "Single-cell analysis of human embryos reveals widespread and complex patterns of chromosomal mosaicism".
+## Code associated with "Single-cell analysis of human embryos reveals widespread and complex patterns of aneuploidy and mosaicism".

 ### Authors: Margaret R. Starostik, Olukayode A. Sosina, Rajiv C. McCoy